BobbyAdamson/korean/src/data/docs/lesson_notes/advancedbeginner2final.md

 - what it has
 - Why its the best at a thing
 - What you want to try when you go

+Home to JFK
+How do I get from home to JFK?
+Uber is fastest but subway is cheaper